 #2.
-Responsibility to Study, Grow and Learn.
+Responsibility to Study, Grow, and Learn.

 - 1. The A/G has very minimal educational requirements. - a.
-This is good in that we do not establish unnecessary barriers to ministry. - b.
-That also means that there is no formal expectation or accountability for growth. - 2.
-The truth is, people can tell if you are studying, growing, and learning. - a.
+This is good because we do not establish unnecessary barriers to ministry. - b.
+That also means there is no formal expectation or accountability for growth. - c.
+You have a responsibility to develop and mature your calling.

+- 2. The truth is, people can tell if you are studying, growing, and learning. - a.
 The longer you are in one place of ministry, the more important growth is. - b.
 Your colleagues and congregation can tell if you are not growing as a minister. - 3.
-Changing times require growing people. - a.
-Ministry today looks very different from when I took over as a lead pastor over a decade ago. - b.
-The challenges I face today are terribly more complex. - c.
-The scale is very different than when I started (a church of less than 20 to a church of 160). - d.
+Changing times requires growing people. - a.
+Ministry today looks very different from when I took over as a lead pastor 14 years ago. - b.
+The challenges I face today are more complex. - c.
+The scale is very different than when I started (a church of less than 20 to a church of 200 plus). - d.
 By failing to grow, I fail my Lord and my people.